nightroman/FarNet/GitKit/README.md

 - `F7`

-    Creates and checkouts a new branch from the head branch.
+    Creates and checkouts a new branch from the head branch marked with `*`.

-    Note that the head branch is with `*`, not the cursor.
+- `ShiftF7`

-    To copy the cursor branch, use `ShiftF5`.
+    Checkouts the cursor branch.
+    For remote, creates a new branch first.

 - `F8`, `Del`